Christian von Koenigsegg

-Christian Erland Harald von Koenigsegg (born July 2, 1972) is an automotive engineer and entrepreneur.
+Christian Erland Harald von Koenigsegg (born July 2, 1972) is a Swedish automotive engineer and entrepreneur.
+He is a descendant of the House and lineage of the Königsegg, a noble family from Germany.
 He is the founder and CEO of the Swedish high-performance automobile manufacturer Koenigsegg Automotive.

 In 1994, Koenigsegg launched the "Koenigsegg project", which eventually became Koenigsegg Automotive.
 Together with designer David Crafoord, Koenigsegg created a design concept following his original sketches.
 The first prototype enabled the foundation of Koenigsegg Automotive.
-Koenigsegg and his wife, Halldóra, are leading the company.
+Koenigsegg and his wife, Halldora, are leading the company.

 Early life

 Christian von Koenigsegg is the son of Jesko von Koenigsegg, CEO of JK Energiteknik, and fashionista Brita Aasa.
-The Koenigsegg lineage is attested from CE 1171 and originates in Swabia Germanic-Roman Empire where his ancestors were knights (see Königsegg for details).
+The von Koenigsegg lineage is attested from CE 1171 and originates in Swabia, in the Holy Roman Empire, where his ancestors were knights (see Königsegg for details).
 The current logo of Koenigsegg Automotive is based on the Königsegg familial coat of arms.

 Koenigsegg grew up in Stockholm, and spent a year in high school in Danderyd before enrolling at Lundsbergs boarding school, and then studied economics at the Scandinavian School of Brussels.
 He showed an interest in cars from an early age, starting at the age of five when he watched the stop-motion film The Pinchcliffe Grand Prix, about a bicycle builder who built a racing car, Il Tempo Gigante.
 When he was six years old, he drove a go-kart for the first time, and he vividly recalls this as "one of the best days of his life".

 Koenigsegg Automotive

 Christian von Koenigsegg founded Koenigsegg Automotive AB in 1994 in hopes of producing a "world-class" sports car.
 This company was financed initially with money from Christian's previous business ventures.
-He also received $200 thousand from the Swedish technical development board.
-Christian's father became an early investor and financed the operation for over 3 years.
+He also received $200,000 from the Swedish technical development board.
+Later Christian's father became an early investor and financed the operation for over 3 years.
 Halldora von Koenigsegg became involved in 2000 as the COO.

 Innovations

+Christian von Koenigsegg has developed many innovations and is a named inventor on several patents: